exAspArk/auto_breadcrumbs/README.md

 </body>
 ```

-For example, if you go to '/users/1/edit' it will show breadcrums like `Home / Users / Settings`.
+For example, if you go to `/users/1/edit` it will show breadcrums like `Home / Users / Settings`.

 ## Customization

-For more information about breadcrumbs' customization visit [breadcrumbs_on_rails](https://github.com/weppos/breadcrumbs_on_rails).
+For more information about customization of breadcrumbs visit [breadcrumbs_on_rails](https://github.com/weppos/breadcrumbs_on_rails).

 ## Contributing